 Ready to apply?
 Complete an online application here.

-To find out more about the volunteering roles available and to meet some of the team, come to our volunteer taster day on 5 October at 1:30pm.
+To find out more about the volunteering roles available and to meet some of the team.
+Please come along the next Taster Event and to see what roles we have on offer.

 “I feel that my life has been privileged, both in my working and personal life and that community volunteering over the years, both at home and abroad, has been a way of returning those privileges to others.
 Representing the SS Great Britain Trust in the community, is not for me, just a promotional exercise, but a means of showing interest, friendship and acceptance, both to children and adults.